 5. ROAS (Return on Ad Spend)

-ROAS measures the revenue you receive for every dollar spent on advertising — so basically how profit you make from a specific ad campaign whether its Apple Search Ads, Facebook, etc.
+ROAS measures the revenue you receive for every dollar spent on advertising — in other words, how much profit you make from a specific ad campaign whether it’s Apple Search Ads, Facebook, etc.

 It’s important to track the funnel conversion rate for an app and engage with users where there is a drop-off at every stage of your app customer lifecycle funnel.

 Here is an example of the typical user flow for an e-commerce app:

 Session length is the amount of time a user spends in your app.
-The time begins when the app is opened and ends when it is closed.
+The time begins when the app is opened and ends when it’s closed.
 The ideal session length for apps varies depending on the type of app.

 This is the most important metric for apps.
-Even in our expert interviews, all mobile app veterans specify this as a must-measure KPI.
+In our expert interviews, all mobile experts confirm this as a must-measure KPI.

-- N-day retention – users are active on a particular day after installing the app.
-It is the same as classic retention.
+- N-day retention: Users are active on a particular day after installing the app (sometimes referred to as classic retention)

-- Unbounded retention – Users are active on a particular day or after that day.
-Sometimes also referred to as rolling retention.
+- Unbounded retention: Users are active on a particular day or after that day (sometimes referred to as rolling retention)

 Based on the app type, you should select which retention to follow.
 For a gaming app, N-day retention is relevant – while for a movie booking or travel app, unbounded retention is more relevant.